 We send regular email news bulletins.
 To make sure you are receiving emails and updates from UKCP, log into your Member Area and select the tab ‘My Mailing Preferences’ from the ‘My Profile’ menu at the top of the page.
 Here you will be able to see and update your contact preferences.

 We encourage members to remain with their organisational member because of the peer support and guidance they can offer, especially in relation to ethical questions.
-However, there is no requirement for full clinical members to stay with their organisation after their first year of UKCP membership.
-For more information, please email the Membership Team.
+However, there is no requirement for full-clinical members to stay with their organisation after their first year of UKCP membership.
+Please contact firstname.lastname@example.org to discuss Direct Membership terms of eligibility.
+If a member prematurely lapses with their organisational member, then we cannot transfer them as per the terms and conditions of Direct Membership.